 The sex ratio at birth (SRB) in India is 896 females per 1000 males.
-The huge disparity in the lower number of girls is not a natural phenomenon but an outcome of dominant patriarchal society.
-The country talks about economic growth but illegal practices like female foeticide, infanticide, sex determination are very common in India.
+The huge disparity in the lower number of girls is not a natural phenomenon but an outcome of a dominant patriarchal society.
+The country talks about economic growth, but illegal practices like female foeticide, infanticide, and sex determination are very common in India.

-In order to highlight these issues, October 11 is celebrated as International Girl Child Day across the globe since 2011.
-Whereas January 24th is celebrated as National Girl Child Day is celebrated across India every year which was started by the Government of India and the Ministry of Women and Child Development in 2008.
+In order to highlight these issues, January 24th is celebrated as National Girl Child Day across India every year, which was started by the Government of India and the Ministry of Women and Child Development in 2008.
+Whereas October 11 is celebrated as International Girl Child Day across the globe since 2011.

-On this International Girl Child Day 2021, let us look at some government schemes that aim to encourage India to respect and nurture the girl child.
+On this National Girl Child Day 2023, let us look at some government schemes that aim to encourage India to respect and nurture the girl child.

 1. Beti Bachao, Beti Padhao

 Beti Bachao Beti Padhao (BBBP) Scheme was launched by Prime Minister Narendra Modi on 22nd January 2015 at Panipat in Haryana.
 The primary goal of this scheme is to save the girl child from societal issues like gender-based abortions and advance girl child education across the country

 BBBP is a comprehensive programme to address the declining Child Sex Ratio (CSR) and related issues of women empowerment in India.
 After overseeing an improving trend of Sex Ratio at Birth (SRB) in 161 implementing districts, the Hon’ble Prime Minister of India launched the All India Expansion of BBBP covering all 640 districts of India at Jhunjhunu, Rajasthan on 8th March 2018.